aayushshr18/otpBackendBoiler/README.md

 ## Contributing

 Contributions are welcome!
 If you find a bug or have a feature request, feel free to open an issue or submit a pull request.
 We appreciate your feedback and help in improving this project.
-For connecting with me please drop a mail at aayushshr18@gmail.com
+For connecting with me please drop a mail at aayushshr18@gmail.com or shriaayushbiet@gmail.com
 ---